matn7/AlgorithmsNotes/src/udemy/heaps/README.md

 | Remove | `O(n)` | `O(1)` | `O(log(n))` | `O(log(n))` |

-- This solution trades of by making **both insertion and access moderately fast** - list solution make one of these super fast while comparing heavily on the other.
+- This solution trades of by making **both insertion and access moderately fast** - list solution make one of these super fast while comparing heavily on the problems.other.

 **The binary heap**